marcpages2020/Minimaps/docs/index.md

  * It shows all allies position and enemies in the allies field of view.
  * It can be orthogonal or isometric.
  * It can show the path some entities are following.
- * It may have icons represetnting temporary alerts or notifications.
+ * It may have icons representing temporary alerts or notifications.

 |![StarCraft](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/Starcraft%20Minimap.png?raw=true)|![Age of Empires](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/AoE2_Minimap.jpg?raw=true)|![they are billions image](https://github.com/marcpages2020/Minimaps/blob/master/docs/images/TheyAreBillionsMinimap.jpg?raw=true)|
 |:---:|:---:|:---:|